makkus/freckles/README.rst

 - error messages are very raw, testing is, apart from a few bits and pieces, non-existent
 - by it's nature, *freckles* changes your system and configuration.
 Whatever you do is your own responsibity, don't just copy and paste commands you don't understand.
 - everything ``git`` related is done using the `ansible git module <http://docs.ansible.com/ansible/latest/git_module.html>`_, which 'shadows' a git repository with the latest remote version, if the local version has commited changes that aren't pushed yet.
 Nothing is lost, but it's an inconvenience when that happens.
+- mostly developed on Debian & Ubuntu, so RedHat-based platforms and Mac OS X might not work as well just yet (although I spent a shitload of time to support Mac OS X, so it shouldn't be far off)

 License
 -------